AIXR-VRA/WhoSampledThat/README.md

 ## 🎮 About the Game

-"Who Sampled That?" is an interactive music guessing game that challenges players to identify:
+"Who Sampled That?" is the perfect party game for music lovers!
+Gather your friends and compete to see who has the best music knowledge.
+Challenge each other to identify:
 - **Original Sample**: The source track that was sampled
 - **New Track**: The modern song that uses the sample
 - **Artist Names**: Who performed each track

-Players compete in multiple rounds, earning points for correctly guessing the artist, track name, and identifying the sample connection.
+Perfect for game nights, parties, or hanging out with friends, players compete in multiple rounds, earning points for correctly guessing the artist, track name, and identifying the sample connection.
 The game features a beautiful retro-inspired UI with animated musical notes, YouTube integration for audio playback, and a comprehensive tutorial system for new players.

 ## ✨ Features